G-Core/product-documentation/documentation/cloud/logging-as-a-service/prometheus-exporter.md

       password: '<span style="color:#FF5913">yourLaasPassword</span>'
 </code-block>

-The Prometheus exporter endpoint for your region in specified in the Customer Portal.
+The Prometheus exporter endpoint for your region in specified in the Gcore Customer Portal.

 ## Understand the key metrics

 The table below explains the key metrics provided by the Prometheus exporter.
-These metrics offer valuable insights into the health and usage of your Logging environment.
+These metrics offer valuable insights into the health and usage of your Managed Logging environment.

 <table>
    <tr>